CMSgov/design-system/packages/design-system-docs/src/pages/startup/migrating-v2.md

 ### Importing SCSS/CSS

-If you were importing Sass directly from our packages’ `src` directories, we recommended to update your import paths to import from `dist`.
+If you were importing Sass directly from our packages’ `src` directories, we recommended updating your import paths to import from `dist`.

 We previously did not distribute the Sass files in our packages’ `dist` directories, so you likely had an import path that looked like this: